-Quantum Dot OLED TVs are expected to finally go real in 2021.
-As the name suggests, these TV displays will use Quantum Dot technology to enhance and improve the existing OLED panels.
+Quantum Dot OLED TVs are expected to finally go real by the end of 2021.
+As the name suggests, these TVs will use Quantum Dot technology to enhance and improve the existing OLED panels.

-How exactly are QD-OLED displays different from current OLED display panels manufactured by LG Displays and from Samsungs existing QLED TVs?
-The next year will also see a surge in mini LED TVs which will be priced a little below OLED TVs.
+How exactly are QD-OLED displays different from current OLED displays manufactured by LG Displays and from Samsung’s existing QLED TVs?
+This year we witnessed a surge in mini LED TVs which will be priced a little below OLED TVs.
 So let’s compare these different TV technologies to better understand which one is better and why.

 OLED on TVs and OLED on Phones are not the same

 To understand the difference between these display technologies and why they exist, it must first be cleared that the OLED displays on TVs are not the same as OLED displays on phones.

 On your phones, the OLED panels have red, green, and blue subpixels that are self-emissive or emit their own red, green, and blue light – and can be individually powered on or powered off.